ahl27/ahl27.github.io/_pages/otherstuff.md

 ------
 ## Cocktails
 ------
-I also really enjoy making fun cocktails.
+I really enjoy making fun cocktails.
 These are some of my favorite creations thus far.

 ![](../80C608F3-D183-47A0-B97F-84D5D475F1D0.jpeg)
 This is a gin and tonic from The Aviary's cocktail book.
 It uses gin, tonic, and green chartreuse for the drink itself, and the bubbles are essentially cucumber